wellang/well/README.md

 # NOTE

-Wellang is in an extremely early state, with pending syntax changes, and the development of the compiler.
+Wellang is in an extremely early state with pending syntax changes and the development of the compiler.
 MAKE SURE you keep wellang up to date in these early stages.

 # About

 ### This is a project originally started by Tristan Wellman.
-This is a high level compiled assembly language, you will have your low level assembly programming but with some features from high level languages.
-Wellang compiles directly to NASM, See below for compilation and simple documentation.
+This is a high level compiled assembly language; you will have your low level assembly programming but with some features from high level languages.
+Wellang compiles directly to NASM.
+See below for compilation and simple documentation.

 NEED HELP?

-``
 email: wellangcode@gmail.com
-``

-``
-wellang discord server: https://discord.gg/K4ufunGxJv ``
+wellang discord server: https://discord.gg/K4ufunGxJv

 # Compile Wellang

 Linux